AY2526S1-CS2103T-T14-2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC04 - Delete all persons with a specific status**
+**Use case: UC04 - Delete all clients with a specific status**

 **MSS**
-1. User requests to delete all persons with a specific status.
+1. User requests to delete all clients with a specific status.
-2. ClientHub deletes all matching persons.
+2. ClientHub deletes all matching clients.

     Use case ends.

 **Extensions**
 * 1a.
-No persons with the specified status exist.
+No clients with the specified status exist.

     * 1a1.
 ClientHub shows an error message.